What Are SD-WAN and Its Open-Source Building Blocks?

 Open Source Elements and Where They Fit in the SD-WAN Architecture

-The orchestrator should be considered as external to a specific SD-WAN solution because it should be able to manage more than one vendor’s product and interact with other services such as OSS/BSS.
+An SD-WAN solution is typically divided into edge, split into a controller and router, and management, split into the SD-WAN management itself and the orchestrator.
+The orchestrator should be considered external to a specific SD-WAN solution because it should be able to manage more than one vendor’s product and interact with other services such as OSS/BSS.

 The Anatomy of an SD-WAN Solution